juergenlerner/eventnet/README.md

 ## News

-Consider attending the following one-day (6 hours) workshop on RHEM at the INSNA Sunbelt Conference
+**Consider attending the following workshop on RHEM** (one-day / 6 hours) at the INSNA Sunbelt Conference
 * [**REM beyond dyads: relational hyperevent modeling with eventnet (beginners and advanced)**](https://sunbelt2024.com/), within the _INSNA Sunbelt Conference 2024_, Edinburgh.
 24-30 June 2024.
+(The RHEM workshop is on Tuesday, June 25.)

+**Pre-release of eventnet one is available** and can be downloaded as [eventnet-1.0-pre.jar](https://github.com/juergenlerner/eventnet/raw/master/jars/eventnet-1.0-pre.jar).
+Eventnet one (Version 1.0 or later) comes with three important changes.
+* The functionality for dyadic relational event models (REM) and for relational hyperevent models (RHEM) are now provided in a single JAR file (`eventnet-1.0-pre.jar` or later).
+* RHEM can now also be specified purely in the graphical user interface (GUI).
+* RHEM effects have been completely reorganized.
+The number of different core types of RHEM statistics could be reduced but a more efficent use of the arguments of statistics actually provides a much larger variation of possible RHEM effects than in prior versions.
+Note that because of this reorganization, configuration files from versions prior to 1.0 will most likely no longer work with eventnet one.
+(Note, however, that the JAR files of prior versions are still available at [https://github.com/juergenlerner/eventnet/tree/master/jars](https://github.com/juergenlerner/eventnet/tree/master/jars).)

 ## Download and use (eventnet for dyadic events / REM)
 To use eventnet, download the file [eventnet-0.5.6.jar](https://github.com/juergenlerner/eventnet/raw/master/jars/eventnet-0.5.6.jar) and start the program by double-clicking or via the command `java -jar eventnet-0.5.6.jar`.
 Eventnet is written in java and needs the <a href="http://www.oracle.com/technetwork/java/javase/downloads/index.html">java runtime environment (JRE)</a>, Java 8 (JRE version 1.8) or higher.
 See the [eventnet wiki](https://github.com/juergenlerner/eventnet/wiki) for online tutorials.